Computer requirements

 • web browsing

 If you’re not confident with computers, you might consider an introductory course.
 Public libraries, TAFEs, and adult education centres offer short courses in computing basics.
+And there’s plenty of free tutorials online.
 Get to know your way around your computer and the internet, and you’ll feel more confident with online study.

 We're here to guide you there